andrewgremlich/media_organizer/readme.md

 - Organize specific file types.
 Default to any filetype.

+- Option to copy files or move files.

 ## Dependencies

 - C++ build tools (or equivalent like build-essentials) (for ffmpeg-next package)